qlkwej/vulnscan/README.md

 - --source/-s: full path to the application source code folder.
 Required if binary flag is not provided.
 Usage example: -s /path/to/source_code

-Note: if both binary and source paths are defined, the binary path wouldtake preference.
+Note: if both binary and source paths are defined, the binary path would take preference.

 ### files (f)